Child Custody in Florida (2026)

 - Methods and technologies that the parents will use to communicate with the child

 If the parents cannot agree on a plan, the court will establish one based on the best interests factors.
 A detailed parenting plan reduces future conflicts by providing clear expectations.
-For more on how courts make these decisions, see our guide on how child custody is determined.
+For more on how courts make these decisions, see our guide on how child custody is determined and our detailed look at Florida’s parenting plan requirements.

 Mandatory Mediation